pre63/pbn/content/hilltopsnewspaper.com/articles/upcycled-fashion-in-nigeria-creative-reuse.md

 Yet, the growth of upcycled fashion in Nigeria isn't without its hurdles.
 The global fashion industry, valued at over $2.5 trillion annually, often prioritizes cheap production over sustainability, leading to massive waste [Wall Street Journal - "The Hidden Cost of Fast Fashion"](https://www.wsj.com/articles/the-hidden-cost-of-fast-fashion-11612345678).
 In Nigeria, where urbanization and population growth exacerbate waste problems, upcycling offers a market-based alternative.
 By focusing on local supply chains and consumer choice, designers are building a sustainable model that reduces reliance on imports and fosters domestic innovation.
 This is creativity in action—crafting not just clothes, but a pathway to economic resilience.

 ![Nigerian designer crafting upcycled outfit](/content/assets/nigerian-upcycled-craftsmanship.jpg)
-*Caption: A Lagos-based designer meticulously assembles an upcycled dress from recycled plastic bottles, showcasing the blend of traditional craftsmanship and modern sustainability in Nigeria's fashion scene.*
+*A Lagos-based designer meticulously assembles an upcycled dress from recycled plastic bottles, showcasing the blend of traditional craftsmanship and modern sustainability in Nigeria's fashion scene.*

 ## Analysis: Free Markets and the Path to Sustainability